HITB-CyberWeek/proctf-2021/README.md

 Also, we bring to you some of our internal infrastructure magic:
 * CI for Digital Ocean's images services' packing.
 See [vuln_images/](vuln_images/).
 * our CTF Cloud Infrastructure in [ansible/roles/cloud_master](ansible/roles/cloud_master).
-* on-site routers configuration in [routers/](routers/) — it's really simple this year.
+* on-site router configuration in [router/](router/) — it's really simple this year.

 Final scoreboard: